juliangav/www.julian.is/site/content/articles/2022-03-19-platform-design.md

 The term multi-sided platform is typically used in the context of business models when differentiating from the traditional (single-sided) pipeline business model.
 Multi-sided platforms decentralize the service & product suppliers, whereas pipeline businesses are the service & product suppliers.

-Take for example Marriot.com, a traditional pipeline business and one of the largest lodging providers in the world:
+Take for example Marriot.com, a traditional pipeline business and one of the largest lodging providers in the world owning thousands of hotel properties.

 {{< figure src="/img/marriot-home.png" title="Marriot.com — Traditional Pipeline Business" >}}

-Marriot owns thousands of hotel properties around the world.
 Their success is contingent on the number of nights booked (demand), at the hotels they own (supply).
 Their website's user experience and value proposition are focused on getting potential guests to book a stay.

 A traditional funnel experience works here, the more qualified users they attract to their website, the more bookings that are likely to take place.
 They work with a consistant level of supply which doesn't fluctuate beyond their control.

-Now let's take a look at Airbnb.com — a multi-sided platform and the largest lodging provider in the world:
+Now let's take a look at Airbnb.com — a multi-sided platform and the largest lodging provider in the world, yet they do not own a single property.

 {{< figure src="/img/airbnb-home.png" title="Airbnb.com — Multi-Sided Platform" >}}

 Their success is contigent on the number of nights booked at the properties listed on their platform.
-Similar to Marriot.com, except that Airbnb does not own a single property.
 Airbnb plays the role of the matchmaker in the short term rental industry between guests and property owners.

-Not only is their website’s user experience is designed for users looking to book a stay AND users looking to become a host, it's primarily optimized for getting two complete strangers to trust each other and transact.
+Not only is their website’s user experience designed for users looking to book a stay AND users looking to become a host, it's primarily optimized for getting two complete strangers to trust each other and transact.

 The traditional funnel approach goes out the window for platforms when you realize that attracting the right consumers depends on attracting the right producers.
 And in order to attract the right producers, you'll have to attract the right consumers.